Pippa Middleton Wedding: 350 Guests Invited To Bucklebury Soiree Taking Place In May

 Pippa Middleton sent out wedding “save the date” cards along with her holiday cards last year.
 The little reminders were sent to guests who will be receiving their invitations to the soiree in the coming months.
 Mail Online believes that Pippa has chosen something elegant and traditional for her wedding invitations such as “engraved black on white card, portrait, not landscape.”

 As for her wedding gown, Pippa Middleton may have chosen Giles Deacon to make her a custom piece.
-Deacon was spotted at Pippa’s mother’s home around the holidays and it is widely speculated that her dress will be created with his “grand scale glamor” mantra in mind.
+Deacon was spotted at Pippa’s mother’s home around the holidays, and it is widely speculated that her dress will be created with his “grand scale glamor” mantra in mind.

 If Giles Deacon didn’t receive the honor, there are a few other designers who might be hard at work on a gown that is sure to be head-turning.